-On Friday, February 14th, my family embarked on a road trip across the country.
+On Friday, February 14th, my family embarked on a cross-country road trip.
 This has been a dream of mine for many years, and so far, it’s even better than I expected.
 I’ll be writing about all of my adventures in detail, but this post will give you an overview of our adventures thusfar and help me keep track of the days!

 From our home in New Jersey, we drove through Pennsylvania, West Virginia, and Ohio.
 My goal was to get through the eastern and mid-western states quickly in order to spend more time exploring the southwest where we’ve never been before, and, frankly, where the weather would be better!
 On our first day, our only point of interest was the Wheeling Suspension Bridge in Wheeling, W.V., the oldest operating suspension bridge in the world.

 I made itineraries for both of my kids, complete with puzzles, photos, coloring pages, and brief histories of major points of interest on the trip.
 These were a big hit – especially when I almost forgot about the Wheeling Suspension Bridge and my son reminded me after reading his itinerary.

 But still, electronics are the major way to pass the time on a trip like this and my daughter ate through 75% of our data plan on the first day.
 Yikes.
 I quickly learned to download movies and TV shows over a wi-fi connection so she could watch them in the car instead of streaming.

 Day two we spent with family in Ohio.
 When the kids were rested and happy from playtime with their cousins, we embarked on our longest driving day.
 Day three took us from Ohio to Tulsa, Okla., with a couple stops.